-The NSW Government has recently released the Cemeteries and Crematoria Act 2013 and a new agency, Cemeteries and Crematoria NSW, has been developed to inform cemetery operations and make strategic decisions to ensure adequate and affordable interment options are available to the public.
-The new bill outlines interment rights and re-use of interment sites and the new agency has yet to release information on procedures and benchmarks.
+The NSW Government has released the Cemeteries and Crematoria Act 2013 and a new agency, Cemeteries and Crematoria NSW, has been developed to inform cemetery operations and make strategic decisions to ensure adequate and affordable interment options are available to the public.
+The new bill outlines interment rights and re-use of interment sites and Port Stephens Council has a Cemetery Operator Licence as required under the NSW Govt Interment Industry Scheme.